-Shreya Kalra, Canada
+Shreya Kalra, Ontario

 Shreya’s birth outside of her home country in Singapore was a portentous one, setting her up for a life of travel.
 Growing up in the multicultural milieu of six countries, listening to people’s stories, their way of life became a way for her to integrate into new places.
 She ultimately combined her two grand passions for life and people by graduating with degrees in philosophy and journalism, giving her a platform to tell reflective and empowering stories.
 Her work has been published in VICE, Huffpost, The Independent, and others.
 She’s also a yoga teacher, poet, self-certified philosopher, and a firm believer of savoring every bit of life till its very last drop.